Denver's Matt Nyman, Delta Force Veteran And Adaptive Mountaineer, To Receive Arlington Military Funeral

 To say he recovered physically and professionally is an understatement.

-They got their climbing feet wet, figuratively speaking, at St. Mary’s Glacier.RELATED: CU Boulder Students Brave Cold Weather & Resume In-Person Learning
+They got their climbing feet wet, figuratively speaking, at St. Mary’s Glacier in Colorado’s Rocky Mountains.

-Months later, the group’s training culminated in a summiting of 16,210-foot Lobuche in Mt.
+Months later, the group’s training culminated in a summiting of 20,075-foot Lobuche in Mt.
 Everest’s shadow.
-Their journey was featured in the 2012 documentary “High Ground.”
+Their journey was featured in the 2012 documentary “High Ground”

 The seed was planted, and Nyman developed into an accomplished mountaineer.
 He added Denali (20,308 feet in elevation in Alaska), Elbrus (18,510, Russia), Kilimanjaro (19,341, Africa), Aconcagua (22,841, Argentina), and Gran Paradiso (13,323, Italy) to his tally.
 He was, in fact, on track to climb the tallest peak on each continent.